François Cammas: Life

 father, Guillaume Cammas, an architect who designed the façade of the Hôtel-de-Ville at Toulouse.
-He later went to Rome, where, in 1770, he became professor at the Academy of St. Luke.
-On his return to France he protested against the bad taste which had disfigured the majestic outlines of the noblest churches with mean and ridiculous ornaments, and made numerous designs for the restoration of almost all the religious edifices of the city of Toulouse.
+He later went to Rome, where, in 1770, he became a professor at the Academy of St. Luke.
+On his return to France, he protested against the bad taste which had disfigured the majestic outlines of the noblest churches with mean and ridiculous ornaments, and made numerous designs for the restoration of almost all the religious edifices of the city of Toulouse.

 Cammas died in Toulouse in 1804.
-His picture representing Louis XVI recalling the Parliaments exiled during the reign of Louis XV is in the Museum of his native city.
+His picture representing Louis XVI recalling the Parliaments exiled during the reign of Louis XV is in the museum of his native city.